usegalaxy-eu/pulsar-network-docs/source/post_deploy_pulsar_services.rst

 Once you have updated the file, save it, exit, and encrypt it if using Ansible Vault.

-``message_queue_url`` is the initial message queue url, belonging to the main pulsar service, when is defined the playbook will check against ``ex_mqs_dict`` for duplicates to avoid conflicts, is not mandatory.
+``message_queue_url`` is the initial message queue url belonging to the main pulsar service.
+If defined, the playbook will check against ``ex_mqs_dict`` for duplicates to avoid conflicts.
+This parameter is not mandatory.

 More details on the variables can be found in :ref:`here <multi-variables>`.